Democrat Harder ousts California GOP US Rep. Denham

 Denham attributed the close race to money pouring in from outside the district.
 But he became another victim in a year when Democrats regained control of the House.

-Other Republican incumbents in California to lose this year include 15-term Rep. Dana Rohrabacher in the 48th District in Orange County, and Rep. Steve Knight in the 25th District, north of Los Angeles.
-Democrats also picked up the San Diego-area seat of retiring Republican Rep. Darrell Issa.
+Other Republican incumbents in California to lose this year include Rep. Steve Knight in the 25th District, north of Los Angeles.

 President Donald Trump was a factor in the GOP losses.
-He lost California by over 4 million votes in 2016, and many voters saw an opportunity to vote against him when they voted for Democrats.
+He lost California by over 4 million votes in 2016, and many voters saw an opportunity to send a message to Washington when they voted for Democrats.

 California is home to the so-called Trump “resistance,” which has stood in opposition to his policies on the environment and immigration.